 People are loyal and safe with familiarity but with the right tools, your advertising campaigns can flourish and attract new consumers.
 Bidtellect’s in-house creative team, [b]+studio has been testing and measuring the shift in creative in real-time.
 Here’s what’s working this week.

-Polish up with this new set of best practices:
+Polish up with this new set of best practices for your coronavirus ads to bring hope and value:

 1. Reposition your creative with witty and trendy adjectives; use abbreviations such as “WFH” or “QuaranQueen” to make light of the situation (tactfully, of course).
 There are ways to remind us of our current situation without making us sad about it.